tigattack/blog.tiga.tech/content/posts/dell-optiplex-3070-5070-7070-linux-fan-speed/index.md

 During my searches, I also found [i8kutils](https://github.com/vitorafsr/i8kutils), a package containing some utilities for controlling fans accessible by the i8k[^2] driver.

-I haven't tested this on my Optiplex 5070 Micro, but thought it worth sharing nevertheless.
+I haven't tested this on my OptiPlex 5070 Micro, but thought it worth sharing nevertheless.

-There are some open issues in the i8kutils repository noting some bugs with the Optiplex 5050, suggesting it at least partially works with this machine and others similar, and I've seen reports in various places of success with the Optiplex 7060.
+There are some open issues in the i8kutils repository noting some bugs with the OptiPlex 5050, suggesting it at least partially works with this machine and others similar, and I've seen reports in various places of success with the OptiPlex 7060.

 [^1]: https://askubuntu.com/questions/1458266/how-can-i-view-the-cpu-fan-speed-on-a-dell-optiplex-3070
 [^2]: https://github.com/lochotzke/i8k